 Is gelatin the same as collagen?

 Not exactly.
 Both come from animal connective tissue, but they are processed differently.
-Gelatin forms a gel when dissolved in water — it is what makes jelly set.
+Gelatin forms a gel when dissolved in water, which is what makes jelly set.
 Collagen peptides break down into smaller chains that dissolve completely without gelling, making them easier to absorb and more versatile in food and drinks.
 Both require halal certification if they come from animal sources.

 How do I know if my collagen is genuinely halal certified?